As an Amazon Associate I earn from qualifying purchases.

 Lady Grey is a trademarked variety of Earl Grey.
 It came into the scene in the early 1990s as a product of Twinings.
-Although these teas are very similar, Lady Grey is considered to be targeted towards those who find Earl Grey to be too intense for their taste.
+Although these teas are very similar, Lady Grey is considered to be targeted towards those who find Earl Grey to be a bit too intense for their taste.
 It came as a softer variation and quickly became very popular.
-This is why both these teas are constantly a topic of discussion among tea enthusiasts.
+This is why both these teas are a constant topic of discussion among tea enthusiasts.

 Early Grey vs Lady Grey

 As we discuss their origins and back-story, now it is time to compare the two and understand where the disparity lies.

 Earl Grey is prepared from black tea and bergamot.
 The leaves are generally mild-tasting leaves, which originate from India, China, or Sri Lanka and are often in a cut and sifted form.
 The tea leaves are scented with the bergamot fruit, a plant originating from South-East Asia.
 Nowadays, most commercial bergamot is grown in Italy, but that is a relatively new occurrence in history.

 Most modern earl grey tea is now made with extracted bergamot oil, but in ancient times, these types of teas were usually scented with fresh fruits or flowers and then allowed to dry.

 Lady Grey is made the same way, but it also contains dried lemon and orange peel.

 Bergamot has a unique aroma with notes of citrus and flowers.

 The flavors of both Earl Grey and Lady Grey are both quite distinct.

 Earl Grey is very strong and powerful as the producers use more bergamot oil, resulting in a stronger taste.